Security-Onion-Solutions/securityonion-docs/security.rst

 ------------------------

-If you have any security concerns regarding Security Onion or believe you have uncovered a vulnerability, please follow send an email to security@securityonion.net per the following guidelines:
+If you have any security concerns regarding Security Onion or believe you have uncovered a vulnerability, please send an email to security@securityonion.net per the following guidelines:

 -  Include a description of the issue and steps to reproduce
 -  Use plain text format in the email (no Word documents or PDF files)

-Please do not disclose publicly until we have had sufficient time to resolve the issue.
+Please do NOT disclose publicly until we have had sufficient time to resolve the issue.

 .. note::